Management options for unsown paddocks

 Total

-As mentioned above, sowing a cover crop primarily to establish ground cover on a bare paddock is an option.
+As mentioned above, sowing a cover crop, primarily to establish ground cover on a bare paddock, is an option.
 Additionally, using a legume crop such as field peas, vetch or faba beans, will provide nitrogen (N) fixation of around 25kg N fixed per tonne of dry matter (DM) grown.
-Sown in late winter a crop like this could be expected to grow between 2-3 t of DM, fixing around 50-75kg of N per ha.
+Sown in late winter a crop like this could be expected to grow around 3t/ha of DM, fixing around 75kg of N per ha.

-To stop the majority of this fixed N from going into seed, the legume crop is sprayed out during flowering to stop the crops development into reproduction (i.e. setting seed).
-This is called a “brown manure” crop and is a good option when problem or herbicide resistant weeds are making an impact in a paddock.
-While providing ground cover and storing N, as can be seen in Table 2, it is still an expensive option, even with urea at expensive prices (e.g. $900 per tonne) currently.
-However the benefit to the subsequent crop in groundcover, available N and weed control cannot be understated.
+To prevent the loss of this fixed N through the development of crop seed, the legume crop is sprayed out during flowering to stop the crop reproductive development (i.e., setting seed).
+This is called a “brown manure” crop and is a good option when persistent or herbicide resistant weeds are impacting a paddock.
+While providing ground cover and storing N, as can be seen in Table 2, it is an expensive option with current urea prices (e.g., $700 per tonne).
+However, the benefit to the subsequent crop in groundcover, available N and weed control cannot be understated and adds value economically that is hard to quantify.

 Expenses/ha